chrisetheridge/codemirror-spell-checker/README.md

 - **ignoreRegex**: Custom regex to check if a matched word should be ignored.
 Defaults to `/[0-9'_-]+/`
 - **wordRegex**: Custom regex to match on words to be checked against the dictionary.
 Defaults to `/^[^!"#$%&()*+,\-./:;<=>?@[\\\]^_`{|}~\s]+/`
 - **onDictionaryLoad**: Function to run once the dictionaries have been loaded into memory.
+- **dictionaryLanguage**: String name of dictionary to use.
+Supported dictionaries acn be found [here](https://spellcheck-dictionaries.github.io/).

 ```JavaScript
 // Most options demonstrate the non-default behavior